Try These Simple Tips To Be A Good Boss

-You may have a good relationship with your employees but make sure you keep it professional.
-This will keep future problems from sneaking up on you, such as; you become too friendly with your employees and they try to take advantage of that.
+You may have a good relationship with your employees, but make sure you keep it professional.
+This will prevent future problems from sneaking up on you, such as; you become too friendly with your employees.

 23. Explain Why:

-When you have changes, or tasks no online likes doing, you can explain why the change, why, the task needs someone to do it.
+When changes occur at work explain the reason for the change.
 When you explain, “why,” people bring down their resistance because they understand the reasoning.

 24. Entertain Ideas:

 When someone brings you an idea, listen and thank them for the idea, if you use it or not.